You’ve heard it a thousand times from writing mentors, and you’ll hear it a thousand times more:

 But what does it mean?

-If you struggle with the difference between the two, you’re not alone.
+If you struggle with the difference between showing vs. telling, you’re not alone.
 Once you’ve got it, it seems simple.
 But until you do, this maxim causes as many questions as anything in the writing world.

 Is it really that important?
 You bet it is.
 If you want your writing noticed by a publisher or an agent—and for the right reasons—it’s vital you master the art of showing.